 The Subcommission has liaised with successive meetings of the International Cretaceous Symposium, which until 2004 have been promoted by the German Subkommission für Kreide-Stratigraphie.
 The SCS has since taken over the responsability for selection of future venues, though the successful applicants will organize individual congresses.
-As it was decided at the 8th International Symposium on Cretaceous System, held in Plymouth in September 2009, the 9th International Symposium on Cretaceous System will be convened in 2013 at Ankara, Turkey.
-The Symposium is now scheduled for 1-5 September 2013 and will be hosted by the Middle East Technical University in Ankara.
-For up-dated informations visit the WebSite http://www.cretaceous2013.org/en/.
-Contact Person: Ass.
-Prof. Dr. Ismail Omer Yilmaz <ioyilmaz@metu.edu.tr>.
+The 8th International Symposium on the Cretaceous System was held in Plymouth during September 2009, and the 9th International Symposium on the Cretaceous System was held in Ankara (Turkey) during September 2013.
+This Symposium was held from the 1st to 7th September 2013 at the Middle East Technical University in Ankara.
+The local organisation was managed by Ass.
+Prof. Dr. Ismail Omer Yilmaz, who will also act as an Editor of a special volume of Cretaceous Research.